 In 2003 she moved to the UK to undertake an MA in Buddhist Studies at SOAS University London followed by an MA in Buddhist-Based psychotherapy.
 Whilst studying Heather realised she was more interested in using mind-body therapies practices and took a sabbatical from her MA to study yoga therapy.
-Soon after she developed an 8 week course for depression, anxiety, and stress, combining the insights of therapeutic yoga, mindfulness, and psychotherapy.
+Soon after she developed an 8-week course for depression, anxiety, and stress, combining the insights of therapeutic yoga, mindfulness, and psychotherapy.
+Heather also did extensive study in neuroscience and completed an MSc in Medical Physiology, allowing her to take a systemic view of yoga’s efficacy in health.

 In the past Heather has created and taught a class at the Boston University School of Medicine on mind-body medicine to first and second year medical students, developed and delivered the mind-body science course for the first Masters of Science degree in yoga therapy in the USA, taught on the mind-body medicine course at Harvard, and has lectured on neuroscience and PTSD with the Boston Trauma Center, as well as for organisations throughout the world.
 On occasion she also conducts yoga research with a focus of the effect of breathing of physiological measures.